Basey

-Basey, officially the Municipality of Basey (Bungto han Basey; Bayan ng Basey), is a municipality in the province of Samar, Philippines.
+Basey, officially the Municipality of Basey (/bɑːˈsaɪ/ bah-SY; Bungto han Basey; Bayan ng Basey), is a municipality in the province of Samar, Philippines.
 According to the 2024 census, it has a population of 57,645 people.

 On 8 November 2013, Basey was one of the places heavily devastated by Super Typhoon Haiyan, leaving more than 200 people dead.

 Basey, strategically located across Tacloban, has become a satellite commercial and trade center in the southwestern area of Samar.

 Etymology

-The town's name is pronounced "Basai" or "Basay", not "basÉY".
+The town's name is pronounced "Basai" or "Basay" (how the Germans or Pangasinense would pronounce it), not "basÉY".
 This mispronunciation was propagated by American soldiers in the early days of the American colonial period.
-There is no "ey" sound in the Waray-Waray language.
+There is no "ey" sound in the Waray-Waray language, rather the "e" and "i" sounds are treated separately.
 Basay is from the Waray word mabaysay, meaning "beautiful".

 Geography

 Barangays

 Basey is politically subdivided into 51 barangays.
 Each barangay consists of puroks and some have sitios.

 In 1957, the sitio of Cancoral was converted into the barrio of Roxas.